John Wilkins (Indian artist): Biography

-His family life though was very turbulent.
+His personal life was turbulent.
 Married to his art, he hated to be disturbed at his work.
-While working for the Advertising Agency - Graphic Arts Industries in Bangalore he even broke the nose of an executive who disturbed his work.
-In the late 1970s he left home and a large family to work at his art as a recluse in Coimbatore and later in New Delhi.
+While working for the Advertising Agency - Graphic Arts Industries in Bangalore he broke the nose of an executive who disturbed his work.
+In the late 1970s he left his home and family to work at his art as a recluse in Coimbatore and later in New Delhi.
+Some of his paintings are unsigned and some not completed.

-Most of his paintings are held by private collectors, a few corporates and also Government Departments like the British High Commission and the Singapore High Commission.
-Not one to be too bothered by art accolades, he had very few exhibitions of his work, the last in New Delhi in 1982.
+Most of his paintings are held by private collectors, a few corporates and also government departments like the British High Commission and the Singapore High Commission.
+He had few exhibitions of his work, the last in New Delhi in 1982.
 In February 2010 an offer of $2.5 million for one of his paintings by a member of one of the Royal families from the Middle East was refused by an art collector in India.

-Some of his paintings are unsigned and some not completed, lost in some random mood swing, but whatever little paint touched the canvas reveals his genius.
-He died in 1991 in Trichy, Tamil Nadu and was buried there at St. Christopher's Church.
+He died in 1991 in Trichy, Tamil Nadu, and was buried there at St. Christopher's Church.